Zarcolio/sitedorks/README.md

 ```
 # Examples
-Want to look for "uber.com" with different sites containing all kinds of content?
+Want to look for "uber.com" with different sites containing all kinds of content using Google?
 Use the following command:
 ```
 sitedorks -query \"uber.com\"
 ```